Exploring New Physics Beyond the Standard Cosmology with Dark Energy Survey Year 1 Data: Models

 where $\Phi$ and $\Psi$ are linear gravitational potentials.
 Under the synchronous gauge setting $\Psi=\eta$, $\Phi=B=0$ and $E=-(h+6\eta)/2k^2$, then in $k$-space, the perturbed part of energy-momentum conservation equations will leads to

-where $\omega$, $\sigma$, $\delta$ and $\theta$ denote, respectively, the EoSs of cosmic fluids, shear, density perturbation and velocity perturbation, and the dot represents the derivative with respect to the conformal time.
+where $\omega$, $\sigma$, $\delta$ and $\theta$ denote, respectively, the EoSs of cosmic fluids, shear stress, density perturbation and velocity perturbation, and the dot represents the derivative with respect to the conformal time.
+Here the shear stress $\sigma$ is also called anisotropy stress perturbation \cite{19}.
+Since the shear stress term $k^2\sigma$ is far smaller than other terms, we neglect it at the 1-order perturbation level.
+If $k^2\sigma=0$, the stresses of different components are always isotropic, and Eq.(10) will be simplified.
 These equations are valid for a single uncoupled fluid, or for the net (mass-averaged) $\delta$ and $\theta$ for all fluids.
 They need to be modified for individual components if the components interact with each other.
 Furthermore, we modify the perturbations of DE as follows